Last Updated February 14th, 2022 at 01:42 pm by Lisa

 - 2 large leeks

-- Fan the leaves open under water to be sure they are clean.
+- STEP 4: Fan the leaves open underwater to be sure they are clean.
 And keep changing the water until clear.

-- Once clean, move to a cutting board.
+- STEP 5: Once clean, move to a cutting board.
 Now slice all the way through the length of the leeks.
 Place the flat cut side down on the cutting board.